 Once fired up, you immediately see the same TFT display and fly by wire control capability as on the F 750 GS.

 The initial display is clear and easy to read with the normal “vital” information.
-You can change what is seen on the inital screen if you desire.
+You can change what is seen on the initial screen if you desire.
 There are multiple other screens that can also be adjusted and provide a wide range of information.

 You make changes to the display, riding modes, or rider aids by using a ring on the inside of the left grip.